patricksavalle/devops-project-template/content/optimization-method.md

 # Optimization Method

-An optimization method determines the iterations of the project.
+An optimization method identifies refactors, waste, problems (using monitoring, analyses and evaluations) that are backlogged for resolving.

 ```
 Clone this repo and document your optimization method here: